jantimon/remote-web-worker/README.md

 ## Motivation

-This patch allows to host Web Worker scripts on CDN servers without the following exceptions:
+Allows to host Web Worker scripts on CDN servers without the following cors exceptions:

-- `"Uncaught DOMException: Failed to construct 'Worker': Script at 'https://cdn.jsdelivr.net/npm/console-log-hello-world' cannot be accessed from origin 'http://localhost:8080'."`
+- `Uncaught DOMException: Failed to construct 'Worker': Script at 'https://cdn.jsdelivr.net/npm/console-log-hello-world' cannot be accessed from origin 'http://localhost:8080'.`
-- `"Uncaught (in promise) DOMException: Failed to execute 'importScripts' on 'WorkerGlobalScope': The script at 'https://cdn.jsdelivr.net/npm/console-log-hello-world' failed to load.`
+- `Uncaught (in promise) DOMException: Failed to execute 'importScripts' on 'WorkerGlobalScope': The script at 'https://cdn.jsdelivr.net/npm/console-log-hello-world' failed to load.`

 ## Installation